Join in the Fun and the Exhilaration of Canoe Slalom!

 The Sharks have a thriving Canoe Slalom section, operating from our base in at Troy Lake near Harefield.

 We use the facilities of Rickmansworth Sailing Club.
 Access is from the A412, Denham Road, alternatively you can park at the Coy Carp and walk along the canal, over the bridge at the cut and turn left and we are on the left as you go over the wooden bridge.
-We meet on Mondays and Wednesdays from 5pm, for more information please contact us by email: email@example.com or by telephone on 07951 770241.
+We meet on Mondays and Wednesdays from 5pm during April to October and 1pm on Sundays the rest of the year.
+For more information please contact us by email: firstname.lastname@example.org or by telephone on 07951 770241.
 We are always looking for new members, so please do get in touch.

 For those of you who have been to Shepperton, the above video is Shepperton Slalom 1953 style.